epadam/CNN-AV1-intra-encoder/source/encoder_modification.rst

 Modification in the Encoder
 =======

 Following files in the source files are modified for inetgrating CNN model into AV1.
+The version of AV1 encoder is "1.0.0-2231-g9666276"

 The following files are changed to pass the file name to CNN model